mapsam/mapsam.github.io/posts/_posts/2014-06-30-transparent-borders.markdown

 extra_css: "transparent-borders.css"
 ---

 Here's a teeny, awesome little design touch I've been into lately.
-It fakes out a border with the CSS *box-shadow* class but removes the spread and uses *rgba()*.
+It fakes out a border with the CSS <span>box-shadow</span> class but removes the spread and uses <span>rgba()</span>.

 <div id="example1">
   <div class="image">